Gardiner Expressway: Construction

-The route of the Expressway around Humber Bay necessitated the demolition of the Sunnyside Amusement Park on the lake shore, which had existed since 1925.
+The route of the expressway around Humber Bay necessitated the demolition of the Sunnyside Amusement Park on the lakeshore, which had existed since 1925.
 Some amusements were moved to the CNE, others sold off or just destroyed.
 The carousel was moved to the newly built Disneyland.
 The Amusement Park lands were subsumed by the Lake Shore Boulevard expansion to six lanes.
 Only the Palais Royale hall, Sunnyside Bathing Pavilion and Sunnyside Pool were not demolished.
 A pedestrian bridge crossing was built from the foot of Roncesvalles Avenue to the Palais Royale site.

 To the east of Sunnyside, the 1800s-era 'South Parkdale' residential neighbourhood at the foot of Jameson Avenue was demolished in 1957.
-The Expressway, like the railway just to the north, was cut through the area at lake shore level.
+The expressway, like the railway just to the north, was cut through the area at lake shore level.
 An interchange was built at Jameson with on and off ramps to Lake Shore Boulevard, and Lake Shore Boulevard was expanded to six lanes in the area.
 This created a pedestrian barrier to the lake shore for Parkdale neighbourhood residents to the north.
 Efforts made by community groups over the next 20 years to restore access to the lake shore, including plans to cover the section of the Expressway and railway line, did not come to fruition.
 A pedestrian bridge over Lake Shore Boulevard at the foot of Jameson Avenue was eventually built.
 Jameson Avenue, which had previously been a street of mansions, saw intense apartment building development after the building of the Expressway.

 The section between Humber River and Jameson Avenue was completed in 1958.
-The expressway, by then named the Gardiner Expressway, was officially opened by Gardiner and Ontario Premier Leslie Frost on August 8, 1958.
+The expressway, by then named the Gardiner Expressway, was officially opened by Gardiner himself and Ontario Premier Leslie Frost on August 8, 1958.
 When this section opened, it opened without guard-rails on the median dividing the different directions.
-Steel guard-rails and a 'glare shield' were approved for this section in 1965 at a cost of $200,000.
+Steel guard-rails and a 'glare shield' were approved for this section in 1965 at a cost of CA$200,000.
+The road bridge of Dowling Avenue over the Gardiner was demolished in the 2000s, replaced by a pedestrian bridge.